MicrosoftDocs/sdk-api/sdk-api-src/content/mschapp/index.md

 ## -description

-This header is used by MS-CHAP Password Management API.
+This header is used by mschap.
 For more information, see:

 - [MS-CHAP Password Management API](../_mschap/index.md)